 Oil and gas, also known as hydrocarbons or petroleum, are the energy sources that power cars and aeroplanes, and provide heating in many parts of the world.
 When hydrocarbons come out of the ground they are a mixture of colourless gases, light-yellow to dark-brown and black liquids, semi-solids (waxes and bitumen) and solids (asphalt, tar and pitch).
 To be useable, hydrocarbons first need to be processed at an oil refinery or gas plant.

 People are using oil at an increasing rate.
 While the world is not about to run out, retrieval of easily extractable oil is predicted to peak soon.
-Pessimists say this may have already happened, or that the peak will occur around 2016, while optimists think 2040 is a more realistic date.
+Pessimists say this may have already happened, while optimists think 2040 is a more realistic date.

 New Zealand supply